google/pprof/doc/README.md

 ![callgraph](images/callgraph.png)

-* In terms of nodes, we notice that:
+* For nodes:
-  * `(*Rand).Read` has a small flat value and a small cum value because the the font is small and the node is grey
+  * `(*Rand).Read` has a small flat value and a small cum value because the the font is small and the node is grey.
-  * `(*compressor).deflate` has a large flat value and a large cum value because the font is large and the node is red
+  * `(*compressor).deflate` has a large flat value and a large cum value because the font is large and the node is red.
   * `(*Writer).Flush` has a small flat value and a large cum value because the font is small and the node is red.

-* In terms of edges, we take a look at:
+* For edges:
   * the edge between `(*Writer).Write` and `(*compressor).write`:
-    * since it is a dashed edge, some nodes were removed between those two
+    * Since it is a dashed edge, some nodes were removed between those two.
-    * since it is thick and red, more resources were used in call stacks between those two nodes
+    * Since it is thick and red, more resources were used in call stacks between those two nodes.
   * and the edge between `(*Rand).Read` and `read`:
-    * since it is a dashed edge, some nodes were removed between those two
+    * Since it is a dashed edge, some nodes were removed between those two.
-    * since it is thin and grey, fewer resrouces were used in call stacks between those two nodes.
+    * Since it is thin and grey, fewer resources were used in call stacks between those two nodes.

 ## Annotated code